hotspot-research/temp/README.md

 ## About

 This is the official repository for the research paper *"NAME"*.
-The work addresses hotspot highlighting - receiving a hint as to what is interactive when clicking on a non-interactive part of the prototype.
+The work addresses hotspot highlighting - receiving a hint for what is interactive when clicking on a non-interactive part of the prototype.
 It investigates user behavior during prototype testing with different kinds of prototype fidelity in combination with hotspot highlighting.

 ### Paper citation